Use Our Services

 Annual User Form

-Upon completion of the User Form, the user's Irish1Card is activated to serve as an access key for the remainder of the current academic year, plus one semester.
+Upon completion of the User Form, the user's Irish1Card is activated to serve as an access key to CEST laboratories for the remainder of the current academic year, plus one semester.
 Please note: undergraduate students are only given access through May of the current academic year, and short-term visiting scholars for the duration of their stay.

 Additionally, each user must be trained on the operation, care, and data export for each instrument they require.
 Trained users are required to run their analyses, take custody of their data promptly after it is generated, and clean the systems afterward.